-Minimum Premium Period means the period of time, beginning on the contract date and ending five years from the contract date, during which this contract is guaranteed to remain inforce if the sum of the premiums paid, less any contract debt and withdrawals, is equal to or greater than the minimum premium.
+Minimum Premium Period means the period of time beginning on the contract date and ending five years from the contract date.

 Modified Endowment Contract ("MEC") means a contract where premiums are paid more rapidly than the rate defined by a 7-pay test.